 What else should people be aware of when it comes to retirement and tax brackets?

 People spend their working years trying to defer income as a way to limit taxes.
-Once you retire, though, you may want to add income to maximize the 15% federal tax bracket through Roth IRA conversions or capital gains.
+Once you retire, this strategy requires a mindset shift.
+Because it could be best to now add income to maximize the 12% federal tax bracket through Roth IRA conversions or capital gains.